 Course reserves are books and other print and non-print items that are required or suggested as supplemental materials for coursework.
 Physical items are kept at the Circulation Desk in the Library and given 2-hour or overnight loan periods.
-Electronic course reserves are made available to students through the Library's web site.

 Print and Video Reserves

 How to Place Books and Video Materials on Course Reserve